 You wouldn’t wear pajamas into the office, so don’t do it when working remotely either.
 It is certainly tempting, however maintaining a well kept appearance even when working from home will make you feel more successful and productive.
 Suit and tie not required, but stay away from the sweatpants at least.

 Because our employees are located both in Louisville, KY and Costa Rica, many of them work on Number8 projects remotely.
 We support this method of work, because we know our employees are able to produce the highest quality products no matter where they are.
-If you’re interested in learning more about us and what we do, visit our information page here.
-And if you’re looking for IT services, or software development assistance, give us a call today at (502) 890-7665!
+If you're interested in learning more IT Outsourcing and Consulting.
+And if you're looking for IT services, or software development assistance, give us a call today at